Some places don’t live up to their hype; some places go far beyond your expectations - Malaysia certainly belongs to the

 Located near the border of Thailand on the Andaman Sea, Langkawi might be Malaysia's most popular beach destination.
 In 2007, Langkawi and its surrounding islands were declared as a World Geopark.

-To enjoy the area’s incredible natural sights, wildlife and so forth, the best way is to join in a half or full-day boat tour that hops through the islands.
+To enjoy the area’s incredible natural sights, wildlife, and so forth, the best way is to join a half or full-day boat tour that hops through the islands.
 Private cruises are also available, offering tailor-made itineraries and onboard meal menus.

 For those expecting a little bit of adventure, a cruise through the mangrove forest in Langkawi is a must-do, which includes eagle-feeding, bird watching, wildlife observation, and cave visits along stunning limestone outcrops.

 Most of the mangrove tours depart in the morning, with hotel pick-up and lunch included.
 It is recommended to book it with hotels when you arrive.

 A cool thing to do in Langkawi is to take the 2.2-kilometer-long SkyCab to the top of Machincang Mountain, which is some 708 meters above sea level, from where you can have a 360-degree view of Langkawi and surrounding islands.